 About

-The People’s Colloquium is a 501c3 nonprofit based in Portland Oregon that awards grants to organizers who provide free educational offerings in the arts and humanities either locally in Portland or available through the internet.
+The People’s Colloquium is a 501c3 nonprofit based in Portland Oregon that endows grants and awards to programs that offer free education in the arts and humanities either locally in Portland or available through the internet.

-As of now, we do not offer grants internationally.
+As of now, we do not offer grants and awards internationally.

 To qualify, please fill out a Grant Application Form.

-The process of evaluating a grant application and either approving or denying funds often takes between one and three months, though grants applications that solely request funding for electronic subscriptions such as Zoom, Meetup, Mailchimp, or similar, can often be evaluated more quickly.
+The process of evaluating a grant application and either approving or denying funds takes between one and three months.
+Grants applications that solely request funding for electronic subscriptions such as Zoom, Meetup, Mailchimp, or similar, can often be evaluated more quickly.

 Mission